Minw913/minw913.github.io/_pages/projects.md

   </p>
   <div class="two-column">
     <div style="padding-top: 0px; padding-left: 20px; padding-right: 20px; ">
-      <h3>1 Origin-Destination Estimation in Sapporo</h3>
+      <h3 style="margin-top: 10px;">1 Origin-Destination Estimation in Sapporo</h3>
       <p>We use the four-step model of trip generation, trip distribution, mode choice and route assignment to predict traffic demand and identify key factors and patterns, offering insights on public transit capacity allocation.</p>

       <ul>
-        <li>How can we fully leverage GTFS, IC card, and socioeconomic data to achieve spatiotemporal clustering of OD trips and provide more granular demand analysis for transportation planning?</li>
+        <li>How can we fully leverage GTFS, IC card, and socioeconomic data to achieve spatiotemporal clustering of OD trips?</li>
         <li>How can environmental factors (e.g., carbon emissions, noise pollution) be considered into the model to optimize the sustainability of public transportation?</li>
         <li>How can machine learning algorithms be utilized to perform data-driven modeling without predefined assumptions, enhancing the model's flexibility?</li>
         <li>......</li>